 Driver’s fire suit is mandatory.
 Driver’s fire suit must be SFI rated.
 No coveralls allowed.
 Driver and suit must maintain clean looking appearance with no rips or tears.
 Fireproof gloves, neck brace, balaclava, underwear, socks and shoes are highly recommended.

-Must be securely mounted in a spill proof container with a steel frame in driver’s compartment behind driver’s seat.
+Must be securely mounted in a spill proof container with a steel frame behind driver.
 One 12 volt battery only.
 MUST HAVE 2 (TWO) IGNITION KILL SWITCHES MOUNTED ON BOTH SIDES OF DASHBOARD.
 BATTERY DISCONNECT SWITCH IS MANDATORY AND MUST BE ACCESSIBLE TO SAFETYCREW

 *All cars are to be inspected prior to their first evening of racing.

 All cars running in a feature event are subject to technical inspection by random selection at the end of the race.
 Any car running illegal non-stock parts will be disqualified.
 No car will be permitted to compete in an unsafe mechanical condition.
 Track is allowed one “free” tear down/inspection of engine.
 If found legal any other track inspections race team will be compensated for gaskets.

 End of year payouts and point funds will only be paid to registered drivers that have taken part and competed in a minimum of 51% of the NWAAS season.

 All specifications and regulations contained herein are subject to immediate change – without prior notice – as determined by the Director of Operations.